 - Ask appropriate questions for specific information from supervisors, specialists, and others. - Frame communication with respect to diversity of learning styles, varied individual communication abilities, and cultural differences. - Demonstrate verbal/non-verbal abilities, such as oral and written communication skills for conveying information. - Demonstrate active listening skills, respect for others, and appropriate nonverbal behavior. - Communicate in a clear and organized manner so that others can effectively understand.

 You should meet at least once this month to discuss the following action items.
-Mentors should encourage you to seek out opportunities in your academic/professional spheres and identify the communication rules and practices that are relevant to your industry.
+Encourage your mentee to seek out opportunities in their academic/professional spheres and identify the communication rules and practices that are relevant to their industry.